superspeeder/chemmodities/README.md

 ![chemmodities](/doc/chem.png)
 # chemmodities
 Chemmodities True Version.
-Particle Simulated Chemistry inspired by Noita
+Particle Simulated Chemistry inspired by Noita (ON HOLD WHILE WE FIGURE OUT HOW TO *ACTUALLY* DO RENDERING)

 ## Building From Source

-Building requires 7zip and cmake.

-Run `scripts/write_config.py` with python 3.x and follow the prompts.

-Next, make sure the working directory of the terminal is in the `scripts` folder.
-After doing that, run either `build_all.bat` or `clean_build_all.bat`.
-Normal `build_all.bat` doesn't clean the build directory, but `clean_build_all.bat` will.

-The output goes into the `output` folder, which is zipped into `game.zip`
+Build the cmake game target.
+So far only will work on Windows. old build system broke/was taking more work than it was worth.

 ## Future Additions